-This is Wendover, a small rather well to do town with a just enough of a cluster of old things to look at to make a visit worth while.
+This is Wendover, a small rather well to do town with just enough of a cluster of old things to look at to make a visit worthwhile.

-It’s said that there’s over a hundred listed buildings in Wendover, which considering the size of the town probably makes it the most densly populated patch of listings in the country.
+It’s said that there are over a hundred listed buildings in Wendover, which considering the size of the town probably makes it the most densely populated patch of listings in the country.
 A lot of that can be down to the wealth of the area that not only built decent homes, but then maintained them long enough for the listings man to come along and wrap them up in protective red tape.

 Despite its modest size, there’s quite a lot to see here, and as it’s surrounded by countryside with long walks, you can soak up a day trip locally.